 3925928 Manitoba Ltd. v.
 101029530 Saskatchewan Ltd., 2005 FC 1465

-31. IT IS SUBMITTED that you cannot rob someone of a right to statutory protection for property
+31. IT IS SUBMITTED that you cannot rob someone of a right to statutory protection for property.
+The contingency fee to be paid is property owed in the use of the law materials that are in themselves intellectual property.

 rights under a fraudulent contract if in fact, the intent proves to be a fraudulent intent to obtain legal services by deception which is a criminal fraud and a breach o contract for which general damages can be awarded.

-To answer this question, please discuss the law of contract in general in this scenario where there is a written agreement and an oral agreement with the work completed as agreed with the documents exchanged by the parties for the completion of the work.
+To answer this question, please discuss the law of contract in general in this scenario where there is a written agreement found on the email account as sent to them originally in 2011, written discussions by email confirming the agreement and an oral agreement between the parties with the work completed thereto as agreed with the documents exchanged by the parties for the completion of the work.
 IS there a meeting of the minds as to payment of the fees for the work; including the % fee of the damages award.

 Comments